50+ European Alternatives to US Tech: The Privacy-First Business Stack

 Open-source Evernote alt

-Nextcloud 🇩🇪 is the closest thing to a complete Google Workspace replacement.
-File sharing, collaborative editing (via Collabora Online), calendar, contacts, video calls, and more.
-300,000+ server installations, tens of millions of users.
-Fully self-hosted, employee-owned, no venture capital.
-The German state of Schleswig-Holstein chose Nextcloud over Microsoft SharePoint.
-Customer interest tripled in the first five months of 2025 due to US tariff fears.
+Nextcloud 🇩🇪 is the closest you'll get to a full Google Workspace replacement.
+File sharing, collaborative editing through Collabora Online, calendar, contacts, video calls, and more on top.
+More than 300,000 server installations, tens of millions of users.
+It's fully self-hosted, employee-owned, and took no venture capital.
+The German state of Schleswig-Holstein picked Nextcloud over Microsoft SharePoint.
+And customer interest tripled since the beginning of 2025 as US tariffs and geopolitics made people nervous about where their files live.

-CryptPad 🇫🇷 is for teams where confidentiality is non-negotiable.
-Every document is end-to-end encrypted with zero-knowledge architecture: the server literally cannot read your files.
-Supported by French and EU research grants.
-The United Nations replaced Google Forms with CryptPad for a 2025 endorsement process.
-Free for 1GB, paid from EUR 5/month.
-Self-hostable under AGPL3.
+CryptPad 🇫🇷 is for the teams that can't bend on confidentiality.
+Every document is encrypted end-to-end with zero-knowledge architecture, which means the server cannot read your files.
+It can't.
+It's backed by French and EU research grants, and the United Nations used CryptPad in place of Microsoft Forms for a 2025 endorsement process.
+Free for 1GB, paid from EUR 5 a month, self-hostable under AGPL3.

-LibreOffice 🇩🇪 needs little introduction.
-200+ million estimated users, completely free, no telemetry.
-For web-based collaboration, Collabora Online 🇬🇧 brings LibreOffice to the browser and integrates with Nextcloud.
-ONLYOFFICE 🇱🇻 has the best Microsoft Office format compatibility if your team exchanges .docx and .xlsx files constantly.
-Self-hostable, free community edition for up to 20 users.
+LibreOffice 🇩🇪 hardly needs an introduction: an estimated 200 million-plus users, free, and no telemetry.
+For the same thing in a browser, Collabora Online 🇬🇧 puts LibreOffice on the web and plugs into Nextcloud.
+If your team trades .docx and .xlsx files all day, ONLYOFFICE 🇱🇻 has the best Microsoft Office compatibility, self-hostable, with a free community edition for up to 20 users.

-For note-taking, Anytype 🇩🇪 is a local-first Notion alternative.
-Data stored on your device, synced peer-to-peer, end-to-end encrypted. $29M raised from Balderton Capital.
-Joplin 🇫🇷 is the open-source Evernote killer.
-E2E encryption, Joplin Cloud servers in Paris, self-hostable.
+For notes, Anytype 🇩🇪 is a local-first take on Notion.
+Your data sits on your device, syncs peer-to-peer, and is encrypted end-to-end. $29M in total funding, Series A led by Balderton Capital.
+Joplin 🇫🇷 is the open Evernote killer: end-to-end encryption, Joplin Cloud servers in Paris, and self-hostable if you'd rather.

 CRM, ERP, and business software